Hendecagon: Symmetry

 The regular hendecagon has Dih11 symmetry, order 22.
 Since 11 is a prime number there is one subgroup with dihedral symmetry: Dih1, and 2 cyclic group symmetries: Z11, and Z1.

 These 4 symmetries can be seen in 4 distinct symmetries on the hendecagon.
 John Conway labels these by a letter and group order.
 Full symmetry of the regular form is r22 and no symmetry is labeled a1.
 The dihedral symmetries are divided depending on whether they pass through vertices (d for diagonal) or edges (p for perpendiculars), and i when reflection lines path through both edges and vertices.
 Cyclic symmetries in the middle column are labeled as g for their central gyration orders.

 Each subgroup symmetry allows one or more degrees of freedom for irregular forms.
-Only the g11 subgroup has no degrees of freedom but can seen as directed edges.
+Only the g11 subgroup has no degrees of freedom but can be seen as directed edges.

 Use in coinage

 The Canadian dollar coin, the loonie, is similar to, but not exactly, a regular hendecagonal prism, as are the Indian 2-rupee coin and several other lesser-used coins of other nations.
 The cross-section of a loonie is actually a Reuleaux hendecagon.
 The United States Susan B. Anthony dollar has a hendecagonal outline along the inside of its edges.